alvaro-cuesta/qmk_firmware/keyboards/keychron/alvaro-cuesta/README.md

       (`LGUI(KC_SPACE)`?)
 - [ ] Better HSV mapping (`rgb_matrix_hsv_to_rgb`) since LED response across RGB is not linear, which leads to worse colors.
 Or perhaps I need to hook onto the RGB function and map there.

+### V6 only

+- [x] Fix macro keys (circle, triangle, square, cross) in Win so that they're no longer transparent into the Mac layouts and instead always function as F13-16
+- [x] Remap keys for default Windows layout:
+    - Via macro 0 with `Fn+Cross`.
+- [x] Enable num-lock LED indicator.
+This was enabled on factory firmware as far as I know, but for some reason it was disabled in QMK source.